Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 There is much debate about whether they are still useful or not but they are still baked into my processes as I write this.

 Let’s say you’re targeting “Podcast Microphones”.
-Your LSI keywords may be:
+Your LSI keyword phrases may be:

 - Best podcast microphone